 You will explore the context of your curriculum and the external pressures influencing it.
-You will also have an opportunity to pursue a specific interest in the second year, such as Behaviour Management, Independent Research or HE in Further Education.
+You will also have an opportunity to pursue a specific interest in the second year, such as Promoting Effective Classroom Behaviours, Practitioner Research Project and Teaching Higher Education in Colleges.

-There are also pathway modules in delivering Maths, English (Literacy), STEM Engineering, SEND and Sport.
+There are also pathway modules in Inclusion Curriculum teaching, Teaching English up to Level 2 in the Post 14 Sector, Teaching Maths up to Level 2 in the Post 14 Sector, The Effective Teaching of STEM Engineering, and The Effective Teaching of Sport in the Post 14 Sector.
 Further information on the pathways will be available at the Derby College information session.

 The course is delivered using innovative learning methods, technology enhanced resources and one-to-one observations of you in your own practice.
 Upon successful completion of this Level 7 programme, you will be equipped to become an effective teacher in post-14 education.

-This HEFCE-funded course is delivered at the Roundhouse Campus of Derby College and the qualification is awarded by the University of Derby.
-The course is delivered by our highly qualified and experienced Teacher Training team who were judged ‘outstanding’ for ITE (FE and Skills) in the last inspection.
+This HEFCE-funded and regulated course is delivered at the Roundhouse Campus of Derby College and the qualification is awarded by the University of Derby.
+The course is delivered by our highly qualified and experienced Teacher Training team who were judged ‘outstanding’ for ITE (FE and Skills) in the last inspection (December 2015).

 All applicants must attend a PGCE/Cert Ed information session for further details and an application pack.
 The event will include an informal interview to discuss your qualifications, experience, motivation and aspirations.